- I admit, I procrastinated. I thought starting and managing an email list would be way too much work with very little gain.

 3. Start building your list

 Once your account is approved by MailerLite it’s time to start building your list.
-There are a few features you'll need to use to do this.
+There are a few features you'll need to use to do this.Set up your Groups

-This is essentially your email list - the group of people who have opted to receive emails from you.
+This is your email list - the group of people who have opted to receive emails from you.

 You can create as many Groups as you like to help you segment your subscribers.
 Or you can have one big group.
 It just depends on how you plan to communicate with your list.

 I have two different Groups based on the type of communication that I send out.
-One group is for automatic emails for when a new post goes live.
+One group is for automatic emails when a new post goes live.
 The other is for a monthly newsletter that I send out with a recap of my monthly content, behind-the-scenes info, and other things that I want to share with my subscribers.

-Design sign up forms
+Design sign-up forms

 There are three form types available in MailerLite

-• Popups: I haven’t tried this type of form because I’m not a fan of pop-ups on the sites I frequent.
+- Popups: I haven’t tried this type of form because I’m not a fan of pop-ups on the sites I frequent.
 So I couldn’t bring myself to do that to my readers.

-• Promotions: These don't have a subscription field and are to be used to deliver important and timely messages to your site visitors.
+- Promotions: These don't have a subscription field and are to be used to deliver important and timely messages to your site visitors.
 These seem more like pop-up ads than anything else.
 I don't use them.

 When designing your forms try and use your brand colors and fonts so that they integrate well into your blog.
 Also, make sure your forms are GDPR compliant.
 You can find out more about what this means on the MailerLite blog.